topbitdu/wechat-core/ROADMAP.md

 4. Improve the Server Address wrapper class for the HTTP request
 5. Improve the Tiny Link wrapper class for the HTTP request

+## v0.4.2
+1. Improve the Access Token wrapper class for the HTTP request
+2. Improve the Follower wrapper class for the HTTP request
+3. Improve the Follower Profile wrapper class for the HTTP request
+4. Improve the Server Address wrapper class for the HTTP request
+5. Improve the Tiny Link wrapper class for the HTTP request

 ## v1.0
 1. Improve the Follower & Follower Profile wrapper class to support the Keyword Arguments
 2. Removed the depreated classes and methods